dechire20/notes/ged101pandemic.md

 ### How the pandemic changed me

 This pandemic changed me for the better.
 I know to many this was a devestating event but to me personally I was glad it happened.
 I learned so much about myself during the pandemic.
 I learned my weaknesses, strenghts, and my potential.
+I was also changed as my confidence on myself has greatly incrased compared to before the pandemic this is why I didn't have any pictures of myself before the pandemic.